-The Series 2001-1 Bonds will be issued only as fully registered bonds in the denominations of \$5,000 or any integral multiple thereof.
-The Series 2001-1 Bonds will be issued in a book-entry form, registered in the name of The Depository Trust Company ("DTC") or its nominee.
-There will be no distribution of the Series 2001-1 Bonds to the ultimate purchasers ("Book-Entry Interest Owners").
+The Bonds will be issued only as fully registered bonds in the denominations of \$5,000 or any integral multiple thereof.
+The Bonds will be issued in a book-entry form, registered in the name of The Depository Trust Company ("DTC") or its nominee.
+There will be no distribution of the Bonds to the ultimate purchasers ("Book-Entry Interest Owners").
 See "BOOK-ENTRY FORM" herein.
-Principal of the Series 2001-1 Bonds will be payable to the registered owner thereof (DTC or its nominee) at the designated corporate trust office of the Trustee.
-Interest on the Series 2001-1 Bonds will be payable by check or draft mailed by the Trustee or under certain conditions by wire transfer, to the registered owner as shown on the registration records maintained by the Trustee as bond registrar.
+Principal of the Bonds will be payable to the registered owner thereof (DTC or its nominee) at the designated corporate trust office of the Trustee.
+Interest on the Bonds will be payable by check or draft mailed by the Trustee or under certain conditions by wire transfer, to the registered owner as shown on the registration records maintained by the Trustee as bond registrar.

-The Series 2001-1 Bonds are special obligations of the State, secured under the Trust Agreement solely by a pledge of the Pledged Receipts (as defined herein), and payable primarily from the deposits to be made by the Department under the Certificate and Agreement and certain funds held by the Trustee pursuant to the Trust Agreement.
+The Bonds are special obligations of the State, secured under the Trust Agreement solely by a pledge of the Pledged Receipts (as defined herein), and payable primarily from the deposits to be made by the Department under the Certificate and Agreement and certain funds held by the Trustee pursuant to the Trust Agreement.
 The obligation of the Department to make the deposits required under the Certificate and Agreement is subject to and dependant upon biennial appropriations being made to the Department for such purpose by the General Assembly of Ohio (the "General Assembly").
-The failure of the General Assembly to so Department for such purpose by the Department will result in the termination of the Department's obligations involving expenditures under the appropriate moneys to the Department, including the obligation to cause moneys to be deposited with the Treasurer sufficient for the payment of Bond Service Charges with respect to the Series 2001-1 Bonds.
-The Series 2001-1 Bonds do not represent or constitute a debt of the Treasurer, the Department or the State, or a pledge of the faith and credit of the State, or a pledge of the taxing power of the State, and the Holders and Book-Entry Interest Owners of the Series 2001-1 Bonds shall have no right to have moneys raised by taxation by the State obligated or pledged for the payment of Bond Service Charges.
+The failure of the General Assembly to so appropriate moneys to the Department will result in the termination of the Department's obligations involving expenditures under the Certificate and Agreement, including the obligation to cause moneys to be deposited with the Treasurer sufficient for the payment of Bond Service Charges with respect to the Bonds.
+The Bonds do not represent or constitute a debt of the Treasurer, the Department or the State, or a pledge of the faith and credit of the State, or a pledge of the taxing power of the State, and the Holders and Book-Entry Interest Owners of the Bonds shall have no right to have moneys raised by taxation by the State obligated or pledged for the payment of Bond Service Charges.